 THE ENEMY OF COMPASSION – SELFISHNESS

 Compassion tempers the cruelty inside of us.
 The natural enemy of compassion is selfishness.
-Basing your actions, behaviors, and opinions only on what is good for you removes your ability to think about how they effect others.
+Basing your actions, behaviors, and opinions only on what is good for you removes your ability to think about how they affect others.

 The first step of compassion is trying to be understanding.
-Trying to understand a situation fully, or where someone is coming from by listening BEFORE knocking them down with your point, or downplaying their feelings.
+Trying to understand a situation fully, or where someone is coming from by listening BEFORE knocking them down with your point or downplaying their feelings.

 This is a huge cause of miscommunication in relationships.
 Assuming we understand what the other is saying, without really looking at it through their eyes.